pfroud/jeopardy/README.md

 </details>

 One person, who I call the *operator*, hosts the game, which means they read questions out loud and judge whether responses are correct.
-Any numbers of players split into teams then use buzzers to answer questions.
+Any number of players split into teams then use buzzers to answer questions.

 The game is played with people in the same physical room; it is not a network multiplayer game.